-The Fund has recently received a report from LGPS Central Limited on carbon risk metrics for its listed equities portfolios, which represent 61.2% of the Fund's total assets.
-The poor availability of data in asset classes other than listed equities prevents a more complete analysis at this time.
+The Fund has recently received its second Climate Risk Report from LGPSC, setting out the carbon risk metrics for its listed equities portfolios.
+The poor availability of data in other asset classes currently prevents a more complete analysis.

-The carbon risk metrics analysis include:
+The carbon risk metrics analysis include;

-- portfolio carbon footprints3, - weight of portfolios invested in companies with fossil fuel reserves - weight of portfolios invested in companies with thermal coal reserves - weight of portfolios invested in companies whose products and services include clean technology - metrics assessing the management of climate risk by portfolio companies b) Disclose Scope 1, Scope 2, and if appropriate, Scope 3 greenhouse gas (GHG) emissions, and the related risks.
-TCFD Guidance: Asset owners should provide the weighted average carbon intensity, where data are available or can be reasonably estimated, for each fund or investment strategy.
+- portfolio carbon footprints - the weight of portfolios invested in companies with fossil fuel reserves - the weight of portfolios invested in companies with thermal coal reserves - the weight of portfolios invested in companies who derive power from coal - The weight of portfolios invested in companies whose products and services include clean technology - metrics assessing the management of climate risk by portfolio companies.

-Carbon risk metrics aid the Fund in assessing the potential climate-related risks to which the Fund is exposed, and identifying areas for further risk management, including company engagement and fund manager monitoring.
-The Fund additionally monitors stewardship data (see above).
+Carbon risk metrics aid the Fund in assessing the potential climate-related risks to which the Fund is exposed, and identify areas for further risk management, including company engagement and fund manager monitoring.